cyrus-/typy/README.md

 > "You'll never get me to give up my obscure Python statistics routines!"

-> "Mathematical elegance is great and all, but my 3D-printed toaster has Python bindings."
+> "Mathematical elegance is great and all, but my 3D-printed toaster has great Python bindings."

 `tydy` addresses these concerns by embedding a typed functional programming language into Python as a library.